Wednesday’s ‘General Hospital’ Spoilers: Nelle Tells Michael She’s Ready To Tell The Truth As Brad Squirms

 Fans will not want to miss Wednesday’s episode of General Hospital.
-Spoilers tease that it’s time for Nelle’s parole hearing and it looks as if she’s feeling bold and confident.
-Both Michael and Brad will be involved as this hearing takes place and things are going to get ugly.
+Spoilers tease that it’s time for Nelle’s parole hearing, and it looks as if she’s feeling bold and confident.
+Both Michael and Brad will be involved as this hearing takes place, and things are going to get ugly.

 Viewers know that Nelle has pressured Brad to support her efforts to be granted parole.
 He feels as if he has no choice, and General Hospital spoilers detail that he will be attending the hearing.

-Michael will be at the hearing too, although that comes as no surprise.
+Michael will be at the hearing, too, although that comes as no surprise.
 Of course, he isn’t attending to support Nelle.
 Rather, he’ll be hoping that her parole is denied.

 The sneak peek for Wednesday’s show revealed a juicy General Hospital spoiler about Nelle, Brad, and Michael interacting with one another.
 Nelle, in the mischievous way she has, will tell Michael she is ready to tell him the truth about something.
 This will probably send Brad’s pulse racing, as he will surely worry that she is about to tell Michael that “Wiley” is really their supposedly dead son Jonah.